oliverproud/oliverproud.github.io/_posts/2020-01-22-draft-ml-questions-post.md

 - Regularisation - your model is too complex for the data, it is learning patterns in the data and fitting to the noise.
 Examples of regularisation are:

   - L1 and L2 regularisation
-  - Batch Normalisation (this is not actually a form of regularisation, but routinely has the effect of it)
+  - Batch Normalisation (standardises the output activations of a layer, therefore has a regularising effect)
   - Dropout
-  - Early stopping (don't do this one, it's just an example).
+  - Early stopping
-- Get more training data, your network may be the right one but has so little data it learns the noise in its features so well.
+- Get more training data, your network may be the right one but has so little data it learns the noise in the data.
+  - Data augmentation is a cheap way of getting more training data by adapting the features of the original example so that you end up with a new example that is slightly different from the original but different enough that the model can learn from it.
 - Reduce the complexity of your model, i.e. for a deep neural network use fewer layers/hidden units.
-- Reduce the dimensionality of your data with Principal Component Analysis (PCA) or UMAP.
+- Reduce the dimensionality of your data by removing features that are not important for prediction - Principal Component Analysis (PCA) or UMAP.

 ### 8. What is exploding and vanishing gradients?